 Hrushka

-Parents are dumbass!
-Do not sit in the net, but call the doctor!
+Parents are idiots!
+You shouldn’t sit on the Internet, but call a doctor!
 A rash is not a very good sign.
 Call an ambulance!

 polinka =)